Tim-Brooks/Precipice/README.md

 ### Creating a GuardRail

-GuardRails can be created using the builder.
+A GuardRail can be created using the GuardRailBuilder.
 A name, metrics for tracking results, and metrics for tracking rejections are required.
 Latency metrics and back pressure mechanisms are optional.

 As a note, you must specify enumerated types to define possible results or rejections.
 There are a number of common options provided.
 Or you may implement your own.